What Is a Tarsal Coalition?

 TC with X-rays of the foot and ankle.
 In some cases, a CT scan or MRI can help in the diagnosis.
 A CT scan will best determine the extent of a bony coalition while an MRI will be more useful in diagnosing small, fibrous, or cartilage coalitions.

-In asymptomatic coalitions, observation is all that is needed.
+In TC cases with no symptoms, observation is all that is needed.
 In almost all symptomatic cases, non-surgical treatment is the first option.

 Your surgeon may suggest the following treatments to relieve symptoms: